Children love the Roman Catholic Advent Season! I do too.

-We just love the Roman Catholic Advent Season!
-It's extra special with little children.
-It's fun to prepare for Jesus' birthday.
-One of our children said, "It's nice to have reminders of Jesus before the Christmas break."
+One year one of our children said, "It's nice to have reminders of Jesus before the Christmas break."
+What a sweet thought!

-One of the most memorable of our Advent traditions is lighting the Advent candles in the Advent wreath and saying Advent prayers in anticipation of the Christmas season.
+One of the most memorable Advent traditions is lighting the Advent candles in the Advent wreath, and saying Advent prayers in anticipation of the Christmas season.

 In our family we often use the prayers or readings of the Mass for each Sunday.

-Kids like our Advent wreath coloring picture.
-Be sure to teach them that the two shortest candles and the tallest candles would be purple and that the second tallest would be pink.
+Your children will like our Advent wreath coloring picture.
+Be sure to teach them that the two shortest candles and the tallest candle would be purple, and that the second tallest in the picture would be pink.